|CPU||AMD Ryzen 9 5900X|

 RealityCapture Workstation FAQ

 Q: Is the CPU or GPU (video card) more important for RealityCapture?

 A: Like most Photogrammetry applications, a blend of CPU and GPU processing power is needed to get the best results in RealityCapture.
 We have found that the CPU has a bigger impact overall, and selecting the right model will save you money as well as give you great performance.
-On the video card side, a NVIDIA GPU is required in order to support CUDA - but we observed a fairly small difference between mid-range to high-end models.
+On the video card side, a NVIDIA GPU is required in order to support CUDA - but we observed a modest difference between mid-range to high-end models.
 You can read more about both CPU and GPU performance in the articles linked to on the right.

 Q: How many video cards does RealityCapture support?

 A: There is a nice increase in performance for having dual GPUs in RealityCapture: 5-13% faster performance compared to a single card of the same model.
 We have only tested with up to two video cards, but it is entirely possible that it could scale further.
 However, using more than two GPUs would require a larger chassis and power supply, and to have three or more cards each operating at PCI-E x8 or x16 would mean moving to a different processor platform as well - which would both increase price and lower performance more than the gain from a third card could offer.
 Because of that, we recommend sticking with one or two video cards for this application.

 Q: How much RAM do I need?

 A: Memory requirements in RealityCapture are actually fairly modest, compared to other photogrammetry applications.
 This program was designed to use "out-of-core" algorithms, which do not require all of the data being worked on to be stored in the main system memory at same time.
 As such, very large projects can be handled with modest amounts of RAM - but we still recommend 32GB as a minimum, since Windows and other programs running in the background also need some memory space.
 We also found that to be a solid starting point in our testing.